JingWang98/Text-Mining-and-Sentiment-Analysis-Project/README.md

 # Text-Mining-and-Sentiment-Analysis-Project
-This project focuses on the development of an automated system for detecting hate speech.
+This project focuses on the development of an automated system for detecting hate speech.<br>
-The dataset id downloadable from the following link: [click here](https://github.com/Vicomtech/hate-speech-dataset)
+The dataset is available in the following link: [click here](https://github.com/Vicomtech/hate-speech-dataset)